-Students will explore the human body and its systems with special focus on systems physiology.
+Students will explore the human body and its systems with special focus on systems physiology, all studied through the lens of human nutrition.
 Topics include cell physiology, muscle physiology, heart and circulatory physiology, kidney physiology, immune physiology, and respiratory physiology.